 Have you ever wondered what the metal unit outside your home does?
 Well, the condensing unit is responsible for keeping your home cool on hot days.
 Your condensing unit works by transferring heat from inside your home and rejecting it to the outside.
 It does this by the movement of the refrigerant in the copper lines that connect it to the indoor evaporator coil.

-While some parts of your HVAC system work to heat up or cool down air, the ducts are the passageways the cool or hot air travels through.
+While some parts of your HVAC system work to heat up or cool down the air, the ducts are the passageways the cool or hot air travels through.
 For the most part, you never see the ducts in your home as they are typically located within walls.
 How can you tell if there are problems with your ducts?
 Small leaks can result in foul odor, strange noises when HVAC systems are on, or moisture build-up.
 If you notice these problems with your duct, call Air-Rite.

 Heated air and cooled air must pass through vents to reach each room in your home or office.
 Another easy way to keep the air passing through your vents clean is wiping down your vents as they accumulate dust and debris.
 Issues with your vents can typically be handled on your own, unlike other HVAC system components.

-While some of the issues above can be handled by you, such as monthly filter check and filter replacement as needed.
+While some of the issues above can be handled by you, such as monthly filter checks and filter replacement as needed.
 Other problems with your HVAC system must be addressed by a professional.
 Especially in the case of changing seasons, having a professional look into your HVAC issues gives you peace of mind knowing you’re prepared for inclement weather.
 Don’t hesitate to have your systems checked even if you have small issues or none at all.
-At the very least an inspection can give you peace of mind and help you avoid larger bills later on
+At the very least an inspection can give you peace of mind and help you avoid larger bills later on.

 Call Air-Rite for Your HVAC Clean and Check!